 What is the Wes Anderson style?
-Is it a mixture of vintage tchotchkes, droll repartee, and gratuitous gunfire?
+Is it a mixture of vintage tchotchkes, droll repartee, and houndstooth?
 Well … yes, but there’s more to it than that, a lot of which has generally gone unnoticed.
-Even though Wes Anderson is an innovative screenwriter and director, viewers often lose sight of all but his use of Futura font and his idiosyncratic sense of adventure.

-In this article, we’re going to break down the Wes Anderson style and all its components.
-In doing so, we’ll also help you define your own cinematic habits so that one day, film students can analyze and become overly possessive of your content.
+We’ll break down the Wes Anderson style and its components, which will help you define your own cinematic habits so that, one day, film students can become overly possessive of your movies.